-The Plaintiff, EBR, attended an organised public protest in a park and began marching with the crowd down the road.
-EBR and her colleague were stopped and approached by officers and then physically forced into a caged police vehicle.
+Tash* attended an organised public protest in a park and began marching with the crowd down the road.
+Tash and her colleague were stopped and approached by officers and then physically forced the pair into a caged police vehicle.

-They sat in the back of the stationary vehicle for approximately 10 minutes and then conveyed to a local police station.
+They sat in the back of the stationary vehicle for approximately 10 minutes and then were driven to a local police station.
 After parking at the station, they were left alone in the caged vehicle for up to 10 minutes without explanation.

-The Plaintiff was then escorted separately into the police station and a strip search was conducted without her consent.
+The pair were escorted separately into the police station and a strip search was conducted without Tash’s consent.
 During the strip search the cell door was open and she was visible to people coming and going in the corridor.
-EBR also noticed a camera in the corner of the room and the officers would not respond to her concerns to whether she was being recorded while naked.
+Tash also noticed a camera in the corner of the room and the officers would not respond to her concerns to whether she was being recorded while naked.